patrickjohncyh/ibm-waldo/6. Miscellaneous/Ethical Considerations.md

-In conclusion, WALDO has been designed and built specifically with the abovementioned ethical considerations in mind, with specific measures to safeguard privacy and work within existing care home structures.
+In conclusion, WALDO has been designed and built specifically with the above mentioned ethical considerations in mind, with specific measures to safeguard privacy and work within existing care home structures.
 In addition, these considerations should remain a priority when planning further extensions to WALDO.

 ## Bibliography